 Acute thrombosis may be difficult to detect with grey-scale imaging alone, as the thrombus may be hypoechoic.
 With time, it becomes more echogenic and easier to identify 3.
 Colour Doppler should be able to demonstrate absent flow in the portal vein and even to detect partial thrombosis, but attention to the Doppler gain and filters is necessary to avoid colour overwrite of partial thrombosis.

 Colour Doppler is also useful to help evaluate for tumour thrombus, which will show internal colour vascularity.
-Bland thrombus, in comparison, is bland on colour Doppler.
+Bland thrombus, in comparison, is avascular on colour Doppler.

 The diagnosis can only reliably be made on portal venous phase contrast enhanced studies.